brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-22.md

-They're initial conversation involved a lot of grunting and nonsensical sounds, and eventually ended with Harry crawling into Sirius and Remus' bed with the half a dozen other werewolves* and falling back asleep with all his clothes still on.
+They're initial conversation involved a lot of grunting and nonsensical sounds, and eventually ended with Harry crawling into Sirius and Remus' bed with the half a dozen other werewolves\[^104-4] and falling back asleep with all his clothes still on.
 He woke up the next morning momentarily terrified when he couldn't figure out where he was.
 He sprung up with a gasp, the room an indistinguishable blur.